RonNewcomb/narrative-engine/README.md

 ### Hidden Words with #Hashtags

 Many times the same choice will appear in different parts of the story but with identical wording.
 In order to reference the correct one you can place hidden words within the response using hashtags.
-These tags aren't shown to the reader but when you reference reponses with `[did]` or the like, the hidden hashtags can make it unambiguous which response was intended.
+The reader cannot see these tags but when you reference reponses with `[did]` or the like, the hidden hashtags can make it unambiguous which response you intended.

 Example: